SaneleMbovu/alx-system_engineering-devops/README.md

-#!//bin/bash
+#!/bin/bash
- echo This is a shell basics repon
+ This is a shell basic/permissionns repo